AugustinaGonja/strength_stack/TESTING.md

 ## Automated Testing
 ### WC3 HTML & CSS Validator
 The W3C Validator was used to check and validate the HTML and CSS for all pages of the website.
 Validation was performed by directly entering each page’s web link into the tool.
+The only errors came from the profile & update profile page which was stated as "IO Error: HTTP resource not retrievable.
+The HTTP status from the remote server was: 500" of which I researched but did not know how to fix.

 * [Home Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fstrength-stack-e65fe8f9116b.herokuapp.com%2F) - No errors or warnings.
 * [Index Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fstrength-stack-e65fe8f9116b.herokuapp.com%2F) - No errors or warnings.